DanTcheche/your_social_life_bot/README.md

 Assign it a name.
 This name won't be the one that is shown on each message, so you can name it whatever you want.

 @BotFather will grant you a Token.
 This is the TOKEN you'll need to interact with the BOT.
 Keep it private!
+In the `main.py` file replace "YOUR TOKEN with the given TOKEN".

 ![./media/bot_father.png](media/bot_father.png)